candidate for senate

 In addition to her work with the EMS, Joanne served as elected Commissioner, Vice President, and President of the Mt.
 Laurel Fire Department.

 Joanne's experience extends to caregiving and advocacy.
-She has experience as a seminar leader and speaker on Care for the Caregiver, due to her first-hand experience.
+She has experience as a seminar leader and speaker on Care for the Caregiver for those dealing with loved ones with Alzheimer's Disease.
 She has also been awarded for 25 years of service as a volunteer, member, and the Vice President of the Board of Governors’ for New Lisbon Developmental Center, where she is an advocate for people with special needs.

 She has also received numerous service awards for volunteer work as a member of non-profit service organizations.